-36. The Respondent replies that the ICSC decision on post adjustment reduction was taken in accordance with its statutory competence and the impugned decision properly implemented it; the Tribunal lacks competence to review legislative decisions and the Applicants are erroneously asking the Tribunal to assume powers it does not have by asking for a review of alleged flaws in the decisions by the ICSC and the methodology that it used; that methodology did not contain errors alleged by the applicants; and, the issue of acquired rights does not arise.
+57. The Respondent replies that the ICSC decision on post adjustment reduction was taken in accordance with its statutory competence and the impugned decision properly implemented it; the Tribunal lacks competence to review legislative decisions and the Applicants are erroneously asking the Tribunal to assume powers it does not have by asking for a review of alleged flaws in the decisions by the ICSC and the methodology that it used; the issue of acquired rights does not arise.

-37. The Tribunal will address the relevant arguments in turn.
+58. The Tribunal will address the relevant arguments in turn.